byui-cit/cit470/ab8/README.md

 - Same as those revealed in the [Penetration Testing Exercise](cit470/pentest).

 ## Requirements
-- After you and your team have succeeded in accomplishing one of the objectives that satisfies the Penetration Testing Exercise, you may continue working, either individually or with other classmates, to accomplish any of the other Penetration Testing Exercise objectives.
+- After you and your team have accomplished *one* of the objectives that satisfies the Penetration Testing Exercise, you may continue working, either individually or with other classmates, to accomplish *any of the other* Penetration Testing Exercise objectives.
 - Produce another illustrated tutorial that shows how you achieved your additional objective.
 (If you worked together with other classmates on this above-and-beyond task, each of you must write your own report.)